Skip Navigation

 The animal handler must agree to abide by all University policies and the specific and agreed-upon plans for maintenance of the animal while on campus.
 If the animal handler is unable to collect and dispose of animal waste, an alternative person must be identified for this service.
 Do not assume that college personnel or roommates are responsible for this service.
 Residential staff will not clean up any animal waste.

-The animal handler is financially responsible for the actions of the animal, including any property damage or bodily injury.
-This includes, but is not limited to, replacement of furniture, carpet, wall coverings, or other damaged property.
-This could include extensive damage to floors and carpets from animal paws that are not kept clean.
-The animal handler is expected to cover any costs of repair, cleaning, and/or replacement.
-The animal handler could be asked to move out if the damage is deemed excessive and/or the result of negligence or violation of this Policy.
-When the animal handler vacates the premises, he/she agrees to be responsible for any costs incurred for cleaning beyond a normal cleaning or repair.
-Handlers of animals that are impounded are responsible for the payment of any impoundment and/or any fees required to secure the release of their animals.
+The student is financially responsible for the actions of the animal, including any property damage or bodily injury.
+This includes but is not limited to costs for cleaning, repairing, or replacing furniture, floors, carpet, wall coverings, or other damaged property.
+The student may be asked to move out if the damage is deemed excessive and/or the result of negligence or violation of this Policy.
+Students are responsible for any costs associated with impoundment and/or retrieval of their animal if it is removed due to Policy violations.
+When the student vacates the premises, he/she agrees to be responsible for any costs incurred for cleaning beyond standard cleaning or repair.

 The animal handler agrees to abide by all other residential policies.
 An exception to the no-animals policy does not constitute exception to any other policy.
-The Residential Life Office retains the right to relocate the animal handler and approved animal as necessary.
-Should the animal be removed from the premises for any reason, the animal handler is expected to fulfill his/her housing obligations for the remainder of the housing contract.
+The Residential Life Office retains the right to relocate the student and approved animal for operational, safety, or roommate accommodation purposes.
+Should the animal be removed from the premises for any reason, the student is expected to fulfill his/her housing obligations for the remainder of the housing contract.